Everything You Need to Know About Pet Cheetahs

 A Brief History on Cheetahs as Pets

 - They were often the companions of the rich and high profile.
 Historically, emperors, kings, and pharaohs kept them as a sign of wealth.
-Akbar, a Mughal ruler of the 16th century modern day India, was said to have owned 9,000 cheetahs over a 49-year period.
+Akbar, a Mughal ruler of the 16th-century modern-day India, was said to have owned 9,000 cheetahs over 49 years.
 In more modern times, not much has changed.